tankvn/videojs-quality-picker/README.md

 }
 ```

+NOTES:
+- In the following, **track type** refers to the enum: `"video" | "audio" | "subtitle"`.
+- it's not mandatory to pass an array of Quality for every track type, it can be undefined.
+No quality picker button will be added for this track type.
+- If the length of a Quality array is `<= 1`, no quality picker button will be added for its track type.

 #### qualitySwitchCallback

 `qualitySwitchCallback(qualityId, trackType)`

-This callback function will be called with the Quality id and the the track type `(video | audio | subtitle)` as arguments.
+This callback function will be called with the Quality id and the the track type as arguments.
 Its role is to effectively perform the quality change on the player